 Ajen Shes flaunting her charms for her brother and you call it a good omen?

 Manorama You know, I I sense hope around the corner.
 Who knows, perhaps . . .
 Shampa has realized her mistake at last.

 Ajen Having your son back has turned your head.
 Have you gone blind?
 Didnt you look at Shampas eyes?

 Ajen You just saw how shed dressed up, but didnt you see her eyes?
 I did at the dining table her eyes locked with mine a few times.
 The same wintry chill, harsh, inflexible.
 She did join us for dinner, but she hardly ate anything barely pushed the food around on her plate.
 (Manoramas face clouded) I . . . was observing her.
 And suddenly . . . oddly enough . . .I was reminded of you.

 Manorama: Me?
 Why me?

 Ajen (almost to himself) That night when Indranath came home: that night you too were staring at Indranath from afar, and I was staring at (whispers) you!

-Manorama (sharply, covering Ajens lips with her palm) No dont say that.
+Manorama (sharply, covering Ajens lips) No dont say that.